asdf-format/asdf/docs/asdf/extending/converters.rst

     assert reconstituted_f1.inverse.inverse is asdf.treeutil.PendingValue

-The presence of `~asdf.treeutil.PendingValue` is asdf's way of telling us that the value corresponding to the key ``inverse`` was not fully deserialized at the time that we retrieved it.
+The presence of `~asdf.treeutil._PendingValue` is asdf's way of telling us that the value corresponding to the key ``inverse`` was not fully deserialized at the time that we retrieved it.
 We can handle this situation by making our ``from_yaml_tree`` a generator function: